-8.9.4 Sensitivity analysis
+8.9.4 Sensitivity analysis of the risk model for grounding and contact accidents

-In this section the sensitivity of the risk model is analysed, based on calculations with the small size cruise ship, the large cruise ship and the Baltic ferry.
+In this section the sensitivity of the risk model is analysed, based on calculations with the small size cruise ship, the large cruise ship and the Baltic Ferry.
+It should be noted that in the sensitivity analysis the results for the Baltic Ferry have been obtained assuming that the car deck is not watertight, therefore they are not comparable to those presented in other parts of this report, such as Table 42 or Table 86.